ibm-cloud-docs/virtualization/connect-xenserver-over-public-interface.md

 # Connecting to XenServer over a public interface
 {: #connecting-to-xenserver-over-a-public-interface}

-By default the {{site.data.keyword.BluSoftlayer}} installation of XenServer is configured to use the private network interface for all management connections.
+By default XenServer installed in {{site.data.keyword.BluSoftlayer}} is configured to use the private network interface for all management connections.
 If you have connection issues on the private network, open a support ticket.

 Changing this configuration is a security risk and is not advised.
 {:tip}